stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 If a package is required but is specific to the SONiC application extension it should not be added to this list.

 Developer of SONiC application extension can use those docker images to build his extension.
-It would be highly encouraged to leverage docker multi-staged build feature in this case:

 ```Dockerfile